Performs a Bayesian multiple linear regression of Y on X.

 - Bhat

-Alternative summary data giving the estimated effects (J X R matrix).
+Alternative summary data giving the estimated effects (J x R matrix).
 This, together with

-, may be provided instead ofZ
+Shat, may be provided instead ofZ.- Shat

-Alternative summary data giving the standard errors of the estimated effects (J X R matrix).
+Alternative summary data giving the standard errors of the estimated effects (J x R matrix).
 This, together with

-, may be provided instead ofZ
+Bhat, may be provided instead ofZ.- varY

 The sample covariance of Y, defined as \(Y'Y/(N-1)\).
 When the sample covariance is not provided, the coefficients (returned from

-) are computed on the “standardized” X, y scale.- ...
+coef) are computed on the “standardized” X, y scale.- ...

 Additional arguments passed to

-.- XtX
+mvsusie_ss.- XtX

 A J x J matrix \(X^TX\) in which the columns of \(X\) are centered to have mean zero.